-Lee Krasner said that Pollock's frame of mind gave him the sense of always being in danger - artist, poet, sense of danger. it was his sense, his inner, creative, emotional state, hence his enhanced existence, was always being threatened, she was referring to. you have to push the envelope to that point where something personal pokes through the mold. this is where the authenticity and poignancy is strongest. anything before that is bland. anything beyond that is experimental.
+Lee Krasner said that Pollock's frame of mind gave him the sense of always being in danger - artist, poet, sense of danger. it was his sense, his inner, creative, emotional state, hence his enhanced existence, was always being threatened, she was referring to. you have to push the envelope to that point where something personal pokes through the mold. this is where the authenticity and poignancy are strongest. anything beyond that is experimental.